Get insider access

 Differences Between Sizes And Variants

-The Sony Alpha 6000 has four different color variants: 'Black', 'Silver', 'White', and 'Graphite Gray'.
+The Sony Alpha 6000 has four different color variants: 'Black,' 'Silver,' 'White,' and 'Graphite Gray.'
 However, the non-black models are more difficult to find.
-You can see our unit's label here
+We purchased the black model, and you can see our unit's label here.

 You can buy the camera body on its own or bundled with a kit lens like the Sony E 16-50mm 3.5-5.6/PZ OSS.
-You can also find it bundled with different lens combinations, depending on the retailer, for example with both the 16-50mm lens and the Sony E 55-210mm F4.5-6.3 OSS zoom lens.
+You can also find it bundled with different lens combinations, depending on the retailer.

 Compared To Other Cameras